 Singapore investment firms are uniquely positioned to benefit from their connections with the rest of the world, and with the right strategy, opportunities for growth are in their favor.

 The island city-state has a built a reputation for its trusted neutrality on the world stage.
-There is a reason US President Donald Trump and North Korean Leader Kim Jong-Un chose to meet there.

 By recognizing these opportunities and developing the right strategies, Singapore wealth and asset managers can develop a competitive edge.